jennahsuan/needle_seg_pk/README.md

 ## Inference and PK Guidance
 **NOTE**: important code is highlight with `=======`
+0. Make sure the laptop power is at the best utility to speed up GPU.
 1. Set `configs/config_PK.yml`
 	* If input is raw prodigy video, set `raw_video_dir` with the video directory, and `sonosite_frame_dir` and `prodigy_frame_dir` to `null`
 	* Tune the hyperparamters `left_bright_weight`, `left_shadow_weight` ...